jameysharp/corrode/src/Language/Rust/Corrode/C.md

 data Designator
   = Base CType
 ```
-* represents the base object pointed to and carries its type
+* encodes the type of the base object pointed to

 ```haskell
   | From CType Int [CType] Designator
   deriving(Show)
 ```
 * encodes the type of the object pointed to, its index in the parent,
-  remaining fields in the parent, and the parent pointer
+  remaining fields in the parent, and the parent designator

 Then, given a list of designators and the type we are currently in, we can
 compute the most general possible current object.